JonnyBanana/DUCKY_REAPER/README.md

 </BR>

 In the MAC_OS folder there is a special script for MAC, but actually using a little trick </BR>
-(taken from the book USB Rubber Ducky: a guide to keystroke injection attacks by Darren Kitechen)
+(taken from the book USB Rubber Ducky: a guide to keystroke injection attacks by Darren Kitchen)

 </BR>